weddingatcana/baseline_subtraction/README.md

 ## basics
 These two techniques will have cost functions which will be minimized to find a staisfactory baseline.
-The corresponsing minimzed solution in matrix form is given below:
+The corresponsing expressions are found below:

+*Weighted Least Squares*

+*Whittaker Henderson Smoothing*

+## usage
+Just plop the modules into Excel's VBE, and run the modules with the **prg** prefix with the settings of your choosing.

+*Weighted Least Squares*

+*Whittaker Henderson Smoothing*